Skip to content

 If "Z" is present in axes, then patch_size must be a list of length 3, otherwise 2.

-If "C" is present in axes, then you need to set n_channels_in to the number of channels.
-Likewise, if you set the number of channels, then "C" must be present in axes.
+If "C" is present in axes, then you need to set n_channels_in and n_channels_out to the number of input and output channels, respectively.

 Parameters: